California Fraud Lawyers

 Fraud crimes are prosecuted very aggressively in the state of California.
 Though a crime like fraud usually does not involve death or serious bodily injury, it can lead to serious prison time and fines because of the amount of money involved.
-If you or a loved one is facing charges for violating California fraud laws, it is important to have an experienced Wallin & Klarich fraud attorney who will review your case and for the best possible outcome in your case.
+If you or a loved one is facing charges for violating California fraud laws, it is important to have an experienced Wallin & Klarich fraud attorney who will review your situation and fight for the best possible outcome in your case.

 Call us today at (877) 466-5245 to receive expert legal advice about your case.
 Be sure to read on to learn more about fraud laws so that you can be fully informed about your charges.

 The success of our fraud defense firm has helped us achieve the highest of merits, including a 5 out of 5 AV rating on Lawyers.com, a 10 out of 10 rating on AVVO.com, and an A+ rating from the Better Business Bureau.